Take advantage of our limited time offer. Enter promo code HOLIDAY25 to save up to 25%. See offer details.

 Q: How do I make my half bath look better?

-10. Let’s Talk Toilets
+20. Let’s Talk Toilets

 Did you know that toilets are, by far, the main source of water use in your house?
 It’s true!
 And, what’s more, older toilets can use more than six gallons of water per flush.
 That’s a ton of wasted water (and money).
 Remove your old toilet and replace it with a high-performance, water-efficient option, like a dual-flush toilet.
 Doing this can save almost 13,000 gallons of water a year.

-11. Don’t Forget the Windows
+21. Don’t Forget the Windows

 Although the toilet is the main culprit of energy inefficiency in your half bath, there’s also energy escaping through your window (if applicable for your half bath).
-Replacing your old window with an ENERGY STAR®-certified one will make it easier to heat and cool the bathroom without draining your home’s HVAC system.
+Replacing your old window with an ENERGY STARⓇ-certified one will make it easier to heat and cool the bathroom without draining your home’s HVAC system.

-12. Fix the Faucet, Too
+22. Fix the Faucet, Too

 A very small and simple addition you can make to your half bath sink is to add a faucet aerator.
 This is a small, round mesh device that screws onto the tip of your faucet.
 The mesh works as a filter to create a consistent stream of water.
-WaterSense faucets and aerators limit your water use to 1.5 gallons of water per minute, which can reduce water flow by 30%.
+WaterSense faucets and aerators limit your water use to 1.5 gallons of water per minute, which can reduce water flow by 30 percent.

 A before-and-after view of a half bath remodel.
-The walls have been repainted from a green and brown to a light purple-gray, the old tile floor has been replaced with smaller, more modern tiles, the medicine cabinet has been replaced with a larger one, and the sink and vanity have been replaced with a more modern style.
+The walls have been repainted from a green and brown to a light purple-gray, the old tile floor has been replaced with smaller, more modern wood-like tiles, the small medicine cabinet has been replaced with a larger one, and the sink and vanity have been replaced with a more modern style.

-Before & after
+Before & after half bath remodel

 (Source: Big Al’s Construction Services LLC)